 At a cheap-as-chips price, this little goer will get you up to 300Mbps on a single-band connection.

 If you prefer a hard-wired connection, the TP-LINK TL-WA850RE also has an ethernet port (and an ethernet cable packed in).

 Lastly, and most importantly, there’s the price.
 At most, you’ll pay just below $60, but on a good day, there are regular deals under $40.

 Can’t argue with that.

-If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi extenders on Amazon for as low as $13.
+If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi extenders on Amazon for less than $20.
 We don’t recommend them, but if you’re desperate for a deal, they might offer a temporary solution to your WiFi woes.

 Best Mesh Router for most

 Google Nest WiFi

 Mesh network systems work on the same principle as a WiFi extender, except that your modem comes packaged with two to three WiFi “points” for you to place around your rooms with a weaker signal.

 Google’s Nest WiFi system is probably the most user-friendly example of this.
 You plug in your base station, connect with the Google Home app then choose where you’d like to place the additional WiFi points in your home.
 Once your devices connect to the Google Nest WiFi network, you will be free to roam the house without any dropouts or interference between base stations.